Meet Our Fellows

-Jonathan Sadler graduated in 2011 and went on to undertake core anaesthetic training, where he enjoyed the teaching element of the job so applied for an education fellowship.
-He ran the 4 year mentorship programme and a careers day and was a link between BSMS and KMMS and as part of the fellowship studied for a PGCert in medical education for which he was awarded a distinction.
+Jonathan Sadler graduated in 2011 and went on to undertake core anaesthetic training.
+He enjoyed the teaching element of the job so applied for an education fellowship.
+He ran the 4th year mentorship programme, a careers day and was a link between BSMS and KMMS.
+As part of the fellowship, he studied for a PGCert in medical education for which he was awarded a distinction.
 Jonathan felt the fellowship “opened my eyes to teaching and collaboration and allowed me to flourish as an individual“.

 “Good teaching takes a lot of time.
 I observed and tried out many different areas before feeling confident enough with a style that I enjoyed.”